The 4 Most Common Mitsubishi 4G63 Engine Problems

 - Poor performance, misfires, etc.

-4G63T Power Limits
+5) 4G63T Power Limits

-With forged rods and pistons, these are good until around the 500whp mark.
+If you want to surpass the 400whp mark you should start with a 6-bolt engine instead of a 7-bolt.
+With forged rods and pistons, the 6-bolt 4G63T engines are good until around the 500whp mark.
 The head bolts are very weak and will cause heads to lift around 325-350whp.
 With ARP studs the head and gasket are good until around the 500whp mark until the head needs to be further secured.
 The crankshaft is quite strong and usually doesn’t get maxed out, although cracked cranks is pretty common on the later model evo’s.

 Lastly, the block.
 The 6-bolt block is very strong and is capable of handling 700+whp, however, this will require some improvements.
 The block is strong and the sleeves are good, but the mains and cast iron girdle are weak points.
 With respect to the block however, proper tuning is the key.
 Torque tends to be the killer of the lower end of the block, and not necessarily horsepower.
 Properly tuning your engine can go a long way in block (and internal) reliability when modded.
 Without modifications the 6-bolt can handle around 600awhp, but anything above 500 is considered to be pushing the limits.
-The 7-bolt is believed to be good for about 500-550whp.
+The 7-bolt is good for about 500-550whp.

-Mitsubishi 4G63 Reliability
+Overall Mitsubishi 4G63 Reliability

 Completely stock, the 4G63 is a really strong engine and is capable of making it past the 250,000 mile mark.
 With forged internals and a strong block, the major engine components themselves are unlikely to ever show you any problems.
 Lifter problems and bearing shaft failure can still occur on stock engines, but crankwalk and lifting heads are almost exclusive to modified 4G63 engines.

-6-bolt engines are considered to be a bit more reliable and power capable than the later 7-bolt engines.
-Reliability of course tends to decrease as power increases.
+When modded, the 4G63 is considered to be reliable up to around the 450whp mark.
+6-bolt engines are a bit more reliable and power capable than the later 7-bolt engines.
 Cracked cranks, crankwalk, lifted heads, broken rods, low end block problems, etc. all become common problems once you take your 4G63 beyond the 500whp mark.

 Overall, these engines are very stout and can produce crazy 1000whp+ levels when fully built.
 When completely stock and when fully built they are extremely reliable.
 In between they will require some upgrades and improvements when tuned.
 The 4G63 remains popular today due to it’s power limits and increased strength, especially compared to its 4B11T successor which tends to have block problems once torque gets close to 400wtq.